Creating Orders / Swapping

 What are 1inch resolvers?

 1inch Resolvers are top holders of st1INCH tokens, who are designated to fill the orders of 1inch Network swappers.
-Resolvers in the top 5 holders of st1INCH tokens can be exclusively listed, and maintain priority for filling orders.
-Both listed and public resolvers have the chance of earning fees for filling users’ orders.
+Resolvers fall within the top 10 balances of Unicorn Power can be exclusively registered to fill orders.

 What are the requirements for becoming a resolver?